I am leading a webinar on content writing with Spark Niagara soon, so I thought I’d create an article on webinar script writing.

 It’s also where upsells and products are showcased depending on the goal.

-People who make it all the way until the end are also very qualified and have a high buying temperature.
+People who make it all the way to the end are also very qualified and have a high buying temperature.

 It’s the perfect recipe for strong calls to action and offers.